mohitatgithub/fifa2018_challenge/README.md

 4. https://github.com/neaorin/PredictTheWorldCup/tree/master/input (matches.csv)

 #### Feature Extraction & Weightage
-We have calculated following key features from above datasets & given below weightages as per their relevance(subjective) for winner predictions.
+We have calculated following key features from above datasets & given below weightages as per their relevance(subjective) for winner predictions. these features were further normalized on scale of 1 to 10 before taking weighted average.

 Feature | Weightage
 ------------ | -------------